Skara Brae

 Sandwick parish map.

-Long hailed the best-preserved Neolithic village in northern Europe, Skara Brae sits on the southern shore of the Bay of Skaill, in Orkney’s West Mainland – around 5½ miles, as the crow flies, north-west of the Ness of Brodgar complex.
+Long hailed the best-preserved Neolithic village in northern Europe, Skara Brae sits at the southern end of the Bay of Skaill, in Orkney’s West Mainland – around 5½ miles, as the crow flies, north-west from the Ness of Brodgar complex.

-In the midst of an archaeology rich landscape, thousands of visitors flock to the site annually to view the consolidated remains of ten 5,000-year-old dwellings.
+Located in the midst of a landscape rich in archaeology, thousands of visitors flock to the site annually to view the consolidated remains of ten 5,000-year-old dwellings.

 Cocooned by sand for millennia, Skara Brae’s buildings, and their contents, are incredibly well-preserved.